-If you've made any obvious steps down the career ladder, you should be prepared for your potential employer to ask about the demotion during your interview.
-While this doesn't have to be a deal breaker for the position, you should try to frame that transition in the least damaging way possible.
+If you've taken any obvious steps down the career ladder, whether in title or role, you should be prepared for your potential employer to ask about the demotion during your interview.
+While this doesn't have to be a deal-breaker for the position, you should try to frame that transition in the least damaging way possible.

 You are there to present yourself as the best possible candidate for the job, and while you should have a plausible, truthful answer to this tough question prepared, there is no reason to elaborate any further than necessary.